 The following components are currently available:

 If you put a child object under an object with an animated mesh component, and attach a joint attachment component, the animation system will take control over that object's position.
 With the JointName property you specify a bone that you are interested in (see the skeleton asset, if you need to know what bones are available).
 Every game tick, the animation system will then move that game object to the position of the animated bone.
 This allows you to have game objects move in sync with the animation.
 This can be used to put an object into the hand of a creature, or to have an effect follow the animation.

 In the sample scene this is used to place an object at the (animated) front of the turret's barrel, such that the projectile will be spawned at the proper position.

 Joint Override Component

-This component is the opposite to the Joint Attachment Component.
+The joint override component is the opposite to the joint attachment component.
 It works similar in that it has to be attached to a child object of an animated mesh and you have to type in the name of a bone.
-However, it will then override the specified bone’s local transform with its own local transform.
+However, it will then override the specified bone's local transform with its own local transform.
 The idea here is, that game code can use this game object as a controller to steer the animated object.
 So for example your turret might be one complex animated object, with many bones but somewhere in the bone hierarchy there is one bone that controls the turrets aim (up/down or left/right or both).
-You want cool animations to “unfold” the turret when it is built and all sorts of other animations that are only possible with proper skeletal animation, but once the game runs you also want to procedurally control where the turret is aiming.
+You want cool animations to "unfold" the turret when it is built and all sorts of other animations that are only possible with proper skeletal animation, but once the game runs you also want to procedurally control where the turret is aiming.
 Using this component you can take control of certain bones and drive their animation yourself.

 In the sample scene there are two objects for each turret that override two bones: one for left/right rotation and one for pointing up/down.
 You can manually modify these values from the property grid, while the editor is in play mode, to control the turrets aim.
 Note how the recoil animation continues to play properly relative to the turret's main direction.